go to main contents

 • Coordination: Mª Antònia Martorell Poveda (mariaantonia.martorell(ELIMINAR)@urv.cat)

-• Community organization: Gran Activa - Tarragona Municipal Institute of Social Services.
+• Organisation: Gran Activa - Tarragona Municipal Institute of Social Services.

 • Summary: The study analyzes the social dynamics of older people at lunch time in order to design interventions that improve quality.
 The research focuses on understanding the impact that having lunch in company has on people.
 Although the work was affected by the Covid-19 pandemic, the results show that projects such as this one respond to the needs of the elderly, not only at the physiological level, but also at the social and psychological level.